NoaLwx/CreatieCoding_blog.1/posts/Assignment2.md

 This time, I can manipulate the glitch myself but still shows the chaos by adverting the user's expectation of the mouse control.
 The pixel sorter is on a different side of the where the pointer is, making it more unexpected and more zany.

+Glitch is always consider chaotic because it is not expected.
+Therefor I used the pixel sort function to create the zany feeling.
+The audio is also a nice feature on top of the glitch itself.
+Glitchy audio and loud sound is always considered a an error or a glitch

 ~~Also this is a random image I got in my laptop, please don't question it.~~

 <canvas id="example"></canvas>